Index

 Hospital Admissions for Accidents and Injuries

-Emergency hospital admissions among those aged 0-4 years caused by unintentional and deliberate injuries are marginally lower in Hull compared to England in 2020/21.
+The emergency hospital admission rate for admissions caused by unintentional and deliberate injuries among those aged 0-4 years is statistically significantly lower in Hull compared to England in 2022/23.
 Rates are given as emergency hospital admissions per 10,000 population.

 Compared with benchmark